immerjs/immer/docs/original.md

 ---
 id: original
-title: Extracting the original object from a proxied instance
+title: Extracting the original state from a draft
 sidebar_label: Original
 ---